luxe/unilang/README.md

 Programming in unicode has proven to be a good trade-off between readability and writeability.
 I urge you to remember, that software enginering requires a lot more reading than it does writing.

+**Design choice:**
+Code is data.
+We intend to make the language as close to a data structure as possible.
+Without making yet another lisp-like language, and have you drowning in parenthesis, we
+chose to target a conceptual ADT utilizing nested variants.
+It's richer than an AST, or having everything as a list.

 #### 2. Grammar
 You can express anything in any order assuming that it makes sense conceptually.